Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A guide wire is inserted through the guiding catheter (a thin, flexible tube) and moved to the narrow spot in your artery.
-Your doctor tracks its movement on an angiogram, a special kind of x-ray.
+A guide wire is inserted through the guiding catheter and moved to the narrow spot in your artery.
+Your doctor tracks its movement on an angiogram, a special kind of X-ray.

-Then, a special atherectomy catheter carrying a grinding device is positioned at the narrow spot in your coronary artery.
+Then, a catheter with a grinding device at the tip is positioned at the narrow spot in your coronary artery.

-An abrasive burr near the tip of the catheter grinds the plaque into small particles that float harmlessly away in the bloodstream.
+An abrasive burr at the tip of the catheter grinds the plaque into small particles that float harmlessly away in the bloodstream.

 If the insertion site was in your groin, you may need to lie down with your leg still for several hours.

-You usually remain in the hospital for several hours or overnight.
+You usually stay in the hospital for several hours or overnight.